spatie/laravel-github-webhooks/README.md

 those webhooks.

 Out of the box, it will verify the GitHub signature of all incoming requests.
 All valid calls will be logged to the database.
-You can easily define jobs or events that should be dispatched when specific webhooks hit your app.
+The package allows you to easily define jobs or events that should be dispatched when specific webhooks hit your app.

 Here's an example of such a job.